mihcaoj/cognitus/README.md

 7. Access the application at http://localhost:4000

-8. To test out the functionalities, you can open up two or more browser windows side to side and try inputting text in one or the other
+Note: To test out the functionalities, you can open up two or more browser windows side to side and try inputting text in one or the other.

 ## Troubleshooting
 - If the database fails to start, ensure PostgreSQL is not running locally on port 5432